Preserve more of

 IRS Form 2553 (pre-filled with your data) included

 Example based on a typical self-employed professional earning $180,000 net.
-Your plan uses your actual numbers.
+Your roadmap uses your actual facts and current profile data.

 See my strategies →